 4. Put your efforts where they are needed most

 Prioritize people who may not have access to certain privileges (time, money, socioeconomic, etc.).
-E.g., people on work visas, underrepresented groups, etc.
+E.g., people on work visas, underrepresented groups, first-gen students, etc.

 5. Write a tailored LinkedIn profile recommendation

-A high quality, tailored (not generic) LinkedIn profile recommendation serve as a testament of what it's like to work with someone.
+A high quality, tailored (not generic) LinkedIn profile recommendation serves as a testament of what it's like to work with someone.
 I like the idea of a surprise recommendation, but you may feel more comfortable asking them if they want one.
 You can also revise the recommendation later if they'd like you to add, remove, or emphasize something in particular.
+See this article from The Muse with tips on what makes for a great testimonial!

 6. Share a public testimonial